 Tweet You can review the FAFSA.ed.gov website to learn the most essential requirements before applying or you can read below.
 To be eligible you must: Be a United States citizen,

 Tweet You are going to college!
 Cool!
 Ready, Set, Study!
 Fun times ahead.
 But do you have your college education money all set aside, or do you have a plan

 Tweet The best and easiest way to complete the FAFSA (Free Application For Federal Student Aid) is do it online, and early.
 Although the primary aim for FASA is to

-Tweet Let’s face it: not every college student has the funds to pay for their education.
-College savings accounts have been around since today’s college bound students were born, but
+Let’s face it: not every college student has the funds to pay for their education.
+College savings accounts have been around since today’s college bound students were born, but not everyone has one.

 Young adults seeking a higher education may consider community college as a steppingstone to greater pursuits or as a path to a new job.
 Community colleges, also known as technical colleges, are two-year public colleges that serve millions of students.

 Online courses are nothing new with millions of students enrolled in them from around the world.
 The Internet has opened up education possibilities and options that did not exist a generation ago, enabling individuals to pursue undergraduate and advanced degrees alike.

 When older adults return to college, they’re often labeled as “non-traditional students.”
 That means these individuals do not fit into the usual 18-24-year-old age category that describes the traditional college student, although not necessarily the “average” college student these days.

 If you are in college or planning to attend college, the acronym FAFSA should be familiar to you.
 FAFSA stands for Free Application For Student Aid, a form used by the US Department of Education to determine financial need, particularly your “expected family contribution” or EFC.
 FAFSA conducts a “need analysis” based on your income, assets and other household information.